-The Program: 6 Pieces of the Overshopping Puzzle
+The Six Pieces of the Overshopping Puzzle

 The 12 month Shop Your Wardrobe program has a very deliberate structure.
 Unlike other downloadable programs, you don’t receive all the information at once – it is provided to you weekly, over the course of a year.
 We’ve deliberately designed the program this way so you aren’t overwhelmed with a a huge volume of material all at once.
 The material is provided to you each week in manageable chunks – making the program very doable.